 - a) To encourage and promote improved performance; - b) To guide professional development efforts; and - c) To provide a basis for evaluative judgments by applicable school officials.
 Disclosure of APPR/Educator Evaluation Ratings The Commissioner is required to disclose professional performance review/evaluation data for teachers and building principals on the New York State Education Department website and in any other manner to make this data widely available to the public.
-The District will provide notice to parents or legal guardians of their right to obtain this information and the methods by which the data can be obtained.
-Education Law Sections 3012-c, and 3012-d Public Officers Law Sections 87 and 89 Article 6 8 NYCRR Subpart 30-3 8 NYCRR Sections 80-1.1 and 100.2(o) 6550 1 of 6 Personnel 2023 SUBJECT: LEAVES OF ABSENCE In general, leaves of absence will be administered by the Superintendent.
+Education Law Sections 3012-c and 3012-d Public Officers Law Article 6 8 NYCRR Subpart 30-3 8 NYCRR Sections 80-1.1 and 100.2(o) 2023 6550 Personnel 1 of 5 SUBJECT: LEAVES OF ABSENCE In general, leaves of absence will be administered by the Superintendent.
 The Board reserves the right to grant leaves of absence for purposes or under conditions not contemplated or considered in the policy statement.
 Where a leave of absence is falsely requested or improperly used, the Board may undertake appropriate disciplinary action.
 The purpose or conditions of a leave of absence may not be altered except by permission of the Superintendent, as expressed in writing.
 Leaves of Absence, Contractual, Et Al.